 One thing that I couldn’t, in all conscience, say about the weather was that it was boring.

 Returning to the T-junction, I now took the other direction, conveying me towards Achtoty, Airdtorrisdale and Skerray’s shop and post office.
 I had dawdled along all morning and then spent quite a while by the harbour, so now I decided to pick up my pace a little.

 The road then conveyed me past a row of delightful stone cottages.

 Post Office Shop

 I found myself vaguely hoping the PO shop would be open, so that I might purchase some sort of snack and a drink more flavourful than just water.
 I’d had enough water.
 My hopes, of course, were cruelly dashed; I was way outside its limited opening hours.
-My hopes were as dead as a dodo.

 The graveyard, lest I give the wrong impression, was about half a mile further down the road, on the edge of the hamlet of Torrisdale (Tòrasdal).